Some Loci of Rational Cubic Fourfolds: Introduction

-Generically, the cycle $T$ above is a smooth quartic rational normal scroll with the exception of the component indexed by $P\cdot T=-1$, where the general element does not contain any smooth quartic rational normal scroll or any smooth quintic del Pezzo surface and $T$ is the union of two quadric surfaces intersecting along a line.
+Generically, the cycle $T$ above is a smooth quartic rational normal scroll with the exception of the component where $P\cdot T=-1$, where the general element does not contain any smooth quartic rational normal scroll nor any smooth quintic del Pezzo surface and $T$ is the union of two quadric surfaces intersecting along a line.
 This yields the following result.

-\begin{thm} The set $\mathcal{P}f\subset \mathcal C_{14}$ is not open in $\mathcal C_{14}$.
-Analogously, the set of smooth cubic fourfolds containing a smooth quartic rational normal scroll is not open in $\mathcal C_{14}$. \end{thm}
+\begin{thm37} The set $\mathcal{P}f\subset \mathcal C_{14}$ is not open in $\mathcal C_{14}$.
+Analogously, the set of smooth cubic fourfolds containing a smooth quartic rational normal scroll is not open in $\mathcal C_{14}$. \end{thm37}